malcommac/Hydra/ARCHITECTURE.md

 A promise is an object that may produce a single value sometime in the future; this value can be the object you are expecting for (ie. a JSON response) or the reason of failure (ie. a networking error).
 A promise may be in one of the following states: `resolved` (or fulfilled), `rejected` or `pending`.
 A promise starts in pending state and can transit to another of the two states; once settled it cannot be resettled.

 Promise's users can attach callbacks (or observers) to get notified about any state change.
-The most common operators for a Promise are `then` or `catch`, used to get the value of a promise or catch any occurred error.
+The most common operators for a Promise are `then` and `catch`, used to get the value of a promise or catch any occurred error.
 However there are several other operators which simplify a lot how networking code is written, but we'll look at them later.

 [Index](#top)

 <a name="history"/>
-## A bit of history
+## A little bit of history
 The history of Promise starts a long time ago, in early 1980's; first implementations began to appear in languages such as Prolog and MultiLisp as early as the 1980's.
 The word "Promise" was conied by Barbara Liskov and Liuba Shrira in an academic paper called ["Promises: linguistic support for efficient asynchronous procedure calls in distributed systems"](http://dl.acm.org/citation.cfm?doid=53990.54016) (1988).

 As promise interest grew, a new specification for Promise was redcated by the ECMAScript standard: [Promise/A+](https://promisesaplus.com/implementations) was written to define the boundaries and behaviour of a Promise.